Seeds of Wisdom

 "The weather is my opponent in farming," he told his son.
 "But it is my business partner in my other work.
 I no longer pray only for rain.
 I prepare for sun.
 True financial planning is not about hoping for the best weather, but building a life that can thrive in any weather."

-Climate-Smart Financial Planning:
+Adaptive Financial Planning:

-Community Activity: "Climate Risk Mapping"
+Activity: "Climate Opportunity Mapping"

 Chapter 19: Dealing with Setbacks - "The Phoenix Trader"